Sage-is/WEB-Sage.Education-docs/docs/troubleshooting/password-reset.md

         ```
 ## Nuking All the Data

-If you want to **completely reset** Sage WebUI—including all user data, settings, and passwords—follow these steps to remove the `webui.db` file.
+If you want to **completely reset** Sage.is AI-UI—including all user data, settings, and passwords—follow these steps to remove the `webui.db` file.

 ### Step 1: Locate `webui.db` in Your Python Environment